yaswanth1701/Stereo-Reconstruction/README.md

     * right image
     * left image

-5) we obtained disparity map.
+5) obtained disparity .
-6) apply gaussian blur on diaprity map for better results
+6) apply gaussian blur on disparity for better results
 7) for visualization of disparity map we use matplotlib function _plt.imshow_
  *  #####  parameters of _plt.imshow_
     *  disparity or any other image we want to show.